Bylaws of the Society for History in the Federal Government

 Any member of the Society may serve as an officer, in an administrative staff position, or as a member of a committee.
 Termination of membership shall automatically result in loss of office.

-The Society shall have the following officers: a President, a Vice President, a Secretary, and a Treasurer.
+The Society shall have the following officers: a President, a Vice President, a Past President, a Secretary, and a Treasurer.
 The Vice President shall be selected by the Nominating Committee and upon ratification by the membership in a regular election of other officers, serve a one-year term, after which he or she shall succeed to the Presidency for a one-year term.
+Subsequently, the President shall serve as Past President for a one-year term.
 The Secretary and Treasurer shall be elected for two-year, staggered terms, with one being elected each year.
 Both are voting members of the Executive Council.
-Both the Secretary and the Treasurer may serve consecutive terms; the President’s and Vice’s terms are non-renewable.
+Both the Secretary and the Treasurer may serve consecutive terms; the terms of the President, Vice President, and Past President are non-renewable.

 The Executive Council is the governing body of the Society.
 The Council shall consist of all officers of the Society ex officio and six members of the Society who hold no other elective office.
 The latter six members shall be elected by the Society for two-year terms, with three new members elected each year.

 Newly elected officers will assume office as of June 1.

 In the event of death or resignation of any elected officer or elected member of an administrative committee, the Executive Council may elect, by majority vote, a replacement to serve until the next annual election.
 Any appointed officer may be removed from office by a vote of six members of the Executive Council and a subsequent, concurring vote of at least fifty percent of all regular members in good standing.